 The opportunities to transfer these degree programs towards a baccalaureate program are expanding.
 The College is currently negotiating articulation agreements with Seattle Pacific University, University of Phoenix, City University, the University of Washington - Tacoma, and Cogswell College.
-Currently, articulation agreements exist with the University of Washington - Bothell, Eastern Washington University, Western Washington University and Central Washington University for students presenting some professional technical degrees.
+Currently, articulation agreements exist with the University of Washington - Bothell, Eastern Washington University, Western Washington University, Cogswell College, Evergreen State College and Central Washington University for students presenting some professional technical degrees.
 Check with these institutions for further information.
 Some of the courses required in occupational programs, however, may individually transfer to a baccalaureate program.
-Students should check with department faculty or the Student Development Advising and Counseling Center for specific information.
+Students should check with department faculty or the Student Development Advising and Counseling Center for specific information, and should also inquire about the availability of an Associate in Applied Science-Transfer (AAS-T) degree in their chosen fields.